Samsung Galaxy A55 5G: Design

-Platform
+Hardware

+Processor and memory

 The Galaxy A55 5G is equipped with the in-house Exynos 1480 SoC, which features the Xclipse 530 graphics processing unit, co-developed with AMD and based on the RDNA 2 architecture.
+It is paired with 8 GB or 12 GB of RAM (with the latter a first for the overall Galaxy A series) and 128 GB or 256 GB of internal storage.
+It supports expandable storage via microSD card.

 Battery

-The smartphone features a non-removable Li-Ion 5000 mAh battery with a 25 W fast charging support.
+The smartphone features a non-removable Li-Ion 5000 mAh battery with a 25 W fast charging support, similar with its predecessor.

 Camera

 The Galaxy A55 5G has a triple rear camera setup, including a 50 MP Sony IMX906 wide-angle lens with an f/1.8 aperture, phase detection autofocus, and optical image stabilization; a 12 MP Sony IMX258 ultrawide-angle lens with an f/2.2 aperture and a 123° field of view; and a 5 MP macro lens with an f/2.4 aperture.
 The smartphone also features a front-facing 32 MP Sony IMX616 wide-angle camera with an f/2.2 aperture.
 Both main and front cameras can record video in 4K resolution at 30 fps.